Stefanuk12/Pterodactyl/eggs/README.md

 # [IW4M](misc/egg-iw4madmin.json)

+## Stats
+- Each server roughly takes up 100 MiB of disk space
+- Each server takes up roughly 200-400 MiB of memory usage
+- CPU usage is usaully quite low (below 5%) but can spike up to 200% on startup

+## Setup
 - Webfront is automatically configurated on server start, so do not change (all changes will be overridden)
 - You must set the servers within `/Configuration/IW4MAdminSettings.json` yourself.
   - The IP address, port, and RCON password can be found within the BOIII's server panel